Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 <br>

-The candidate will receive an email containing the instructions for the test.
+The candidate will receive an email containing the instructions for the assessment.

 You can edit the email templates that are used to include your own wording and your company’s branding.
 You can read more details about this [here](editing-email-templates.md).